-Building Wardens shall:
+Area Wardens shall:

-- Assist the Chief Warden and assume the responsibilities normally carried out by the Chief Warden in their absence. - Instruct and ensure personnel leave operational areas and commence along the evacuation route to the muster point - Clear building of all personnel - Take daily site entrance log sheet to the muster point - Obtain roll calls from field supervisors (uses radio/phone to call other muster points and supervisors where required) - Obey all directives from the chief warden
+- Assist the Chief Warden - Alert the Switchyard Area Warden(s) for siren activation in the event of an emergency - Activate the emergency siren (Switchyard Area Wardens) - Instruct and ensure all personnel exit operational buildings and areas and commence along the evacuation routes to the muster point.
+Area wardens shall only leave the operational areas once they are certain all personnel have evacuated, they will be the "last person out" - Take daily Damstra site entrance log sheets from the main office to the muster points and hand to field supervisors for roll call - Obtain completed roll calls from field supervisors (uses radio/phone to call other muster points and supervisors where required) and hand to the Chief Warden - Obey all directives from the chief warden

-Site Supervisors shall:
+Field Supervisors shall:

-- Direct all personnel in their area of work to cease work if required and make their work area safe - Check area of responsibility is clear of personnel - Report to muster point and musters work crew if required - Report muster point attendance to building warden by radio/phone - Obey all directives from the chief warden
+- Direct all personnel in their area of work to cease work if required, make their work area safe if time permits, and move to the closest safe muster point.
+Supervisors shall clear all personnel from work areas regardless of who the personnel work for. - Check area of responsibility is clear of personnel - Report to muster point and muster work crew if required - Report muster point attendance to area warden by radio/phone - Obey all directives from the chief warden